gnairooze/simple-identity-server/docs/identity-provider-integration-guide.md

 - `ept:` for endpoints (e.g., `ept:token`, `ept:introspection`)
 - `gt:` for grant types (e.g., `gt:client_credentials`)
 - `scp:` for scopes (e.g., `scp:email`, `scp:api1.read`)

-### 1.2 Verify Client Registration

-The CLI command directly adds the client to the database, so no Identity Server restart is required.
-The client is immediately available for use.
-You can verify this by checking the application list or testing token requests directly.

 ## Step 2: Configure Resource API